Skip to content

 5. Each jet is assigned an importance score equal to the value of the importance function in the corresponding bin.

-6. n_batch*flavour.sampling_fraction jets are selected with replacement using importances as weights.
+6. n_batch*flavour.sampling_fraction jets are selected with replacement using importance scores as weights.

 Countup#